scalalandio/chimney/docs/docs/cookbook.md

 With the automatic derivation both versions could always be available, so users need to always provide `implicitConflictResolution` flag.

+!!! note

+    In other words, replicating the setup where you do:

+    ```scala
+    implicit val transformer: Transformer[From, To] = locally {
+      import io.scalaland.chimney.auto._
+      Transformer.derive[From, To]
+    }
+    ```

+    (which might be popular in other libaries when semi-automatic derivation is preferred) will introduce additional, unnecessary macro expansions, which could increase the compilation time and degrade the performance.

+    This would not happen if you do:

+    ```scala
+    implicit val transformer: Transformer[From, To] = Transformer.derive[From, To]
+    ```

+    instead.

 For the reasons above the recommendations are as follows:

-  - if you care about performance use either inline derivation (for a one-time-usage) or semiautomatic derivation (`.derive`/`.define.build*` + `syntax._`)
+  - if you care about performance, use either inlined derivation (`.into.transform`, for a one-time-usage) or semi-automatic derivation with recursion handled in the macro(`.derive`/`.define.build*` + `syntax._`, without importing `auto._`)
   - only use `import auto._` when you want predictable behavior similar to other libraries (predictably bad)
-  - if you use unit tests to ensure that your code does what it should and benchmarks to ensure it is reasonably fast keep on using `import dsl._`
+  - use unit tests to ensure, that your code does what it should do
+  - use benchmarks to ensure it is reasonably fast
+  - and keep on using `import dsl._` until you have some good proof that (recursive) semi-automatic derivation is needed

 ## Bidirectional transformations